RobotLocomotion/drake-ros/bazel_ros2_rules/ros2/README.md

 run in an environment that is tightly coupled with the underlying ROS 2 workspace install space.

+To generate a Python or XML launch target, `ros_launch` is available in the `ros_py.bzl` file.
+Note that there are some nuances; pelase see the Launch Files section below.

 To generate and build ROS 2 interfaces, a `rosidl_interfaces_group` rule is available in the `rosidl.bzl` file.
 This rule generates C++ and Python code for the given ROS 2 interface definition files and builds them using what is